 An imprint is a significant experience (leaving a memory imprint) or period of life from the past in which a person formed a belief or cluster of beliefs, often at the level of identity, eg “I believe …….. this about myself”.

 An imprint experience also often takes place at the time of a Gestalt – a significant emotional event.

 The purpose of re-imprinting in NLP is to find the resources necessary to change the beliefs and update the role-models that were formed

 We have included the process of imprinting for completeness, however it is not expected that it will mean anything to you unless you have some understanding of NLP Timeline work.
-The first step is to discover your Timeline and this is something that we cover at NLP Practitioner level training.
-Find out more about our NLP Training Courses at our NLP online training centre.
+The first step is to discover your Timeline and this is something that we cover at both NLP Practitioner and Master Practitioner level training.

 - Identify the specific physical manifestation of the symptoms to be addressed.
 Stand (or do it metaphorically) in the physical location on your time line representing the present and face the future direction.
 Focus your attention on the physical expression of your symptoms, and any beliefs associated with them, and walk slowly backwards pausing at any location that seems to be relevant to the symptom or the accompanying beliefs.
 Keep moving back in time until you reach the earliest experience associated with the symptoms and/or the beliefs.